 Figure Four Lake Trail Development and Urban Reforestation

-Guideline Management Services has successfully managed the design, construction, and ongoing management of reclaimed water systems across multiple districts, supporting environmental sustainability.
-We played a key role in developing the reclaimed water systems for Fort Bend County MUD 146 and MUD 194, in collaboration with North Fort Bend Water Authority.
+Guideline Management Services has assisted multiple clients and industry partners with the design, construction, and ongoing management of reclaimed water systems, supporting environmental sustainability.
+We played a key role in implementing the reclaimed water systems for Fort Bend County MUD 146 and MUD 194, in collaboration with North Fort Bend Water Authority.
 This system repurposes treated effluent from the FBCMUD 146 wastewater treatment plant, reducing potable water consumption by over 250,000 gallons per day while providing a sustainable irrigation source for green spaces and amenity lakes.

-Additionally, we led the implementation of a subdivision-wide reclaimed water system for Fort Bend County MUD 118, ensuring efficient irrigation for common areas while reducing reliance on potable water.
-We also supported Clay Road MUD in developing a smaller reclaimed water system that captures and treats runoff from the district’s splash pad for irrigation use within the park, reducing water waste while maintaining a sustainable green space for the community.
-Our role in all of these projects extends beyond construction, as we continue to oversee maintenance and operational strategies to sustain their long-term effectiveness.
+Additionally, we assisted in the implementation of a subdivision-wide reclaimed water system for Fort Bend County MUD 118, ensuring efficient irrigation for common areas while reducing reliance on potable water.
+Our role in these projects is ongoing, as we continue to oversee maintenance and operational strategies to sustain their long-term effectiveness.

-These initiatives required careful coordination with regulatory agencies, including the Texas Commission on Environmental Quality (TCEQ), to secure necessary authorizations and ensure compliance with state water reuse standards.
+These initiatives required careful coordination with regulatory agencies, including the Texas Commission on Environmental Quality (TCEQ), to ensure compliance with state water reuse standards.
 Together, these projects exemplify our commitment to delivering innovative infrastructure solutions that balance resource conservation with the needs of growing communities.

 Reclaimed Water Systems